spayne/tensor_flow_voice_recognition_for_vr/readme.md

 fails to link cannot open cudnn.lib.  move libs from x64 of D:\tensorrt\TensorRT-7.2.1.6\lib\x64 to D:\tensorrt\TensorRT-7.2.1.6\lib

-## To run the basic models
+## To run the Domain Specific ASR
-To run the models associated with [1], run the start_asr.sh then open a web browser to http://localhost:8888
+We want to use this "Domain Specific ASR" example from [1] because we want to create our own ASR system.

+To run it:
+1. source start_asr.sh.
+Should start up and show logging.
+* Note that this script mounts this project directory to the container's /mounted folder

+2. open a web browser to http://localhost:8888.
+Should startup and main jupyter notebook should be working on left hand side.
+Right hand side dialogs are broken on windows because of a library that's missing on PC (nvidia has security concerns).
-Then double click on WSJ_Domain_Specific_ASR.ipynb
+3. Double click on WSJ_Domain_Specific_ASR.ipynb

+## To log into docker
+docker ps # get the container name docker exec -it <container name> /bin/bash

+## to stop the session
+docker ps # get the container name docker stop <container name>

+## Notes on using the vscode docker plugin
+To install from within VSCODE: ctrl+shift+x, search for docker, select install